News

 New year, new interns!

 The Recanzone lab welcomes Yuri Kubo, Adoniyas Addis, and Catherine Zhang who join our team as new undergraduate interns!
-Following the successful completion of their training during the Fall quarter of 2023, our interns are enthusiastic and prepared to embark on their research endeavors with us.
+Following the successful completion of their training, our interns are enthusiastic and prepared to embark on their research endeavors with us.
 We look forward to their contributions they will bring to our scientific endeavors.

 Yuri is learning!